-I am about to conclude a PhD in English at the University of Cambridge, where I have for the past almost four years also provided instruction and dissertation supervision to undergraduate students, as well as assessed applicant entrance examinations.
-I now continue to research and teach across Cambridge and privately.
+I am a PhD candidate in English at the University of Cambridge, where I have for the past almost four years also provided instruction and dissertation supervision to undergraduate students, as well as assessed applicant entrance examinations.
+Privately, I offer individually tailored tuition, as well as aid with critical, analytical, reading and writing skills.

 ---|---|